 Here’s how to do it:

-- Elaborate in details about a specific thing for which they’re grateful for.
+- Elaborate in detail about a specific thing for which they’re grateful.

 - Write about the people they are grateful for having in their life.